 [Section 146F inserted by No. 40 of 1987 s.
 73; amended by No. 79 of 1987 s.
 67.]

 146G.
-Counting of votes by Assistant Returning Officers
+Counting of votes by assistant returning officers

-(1) As soon as practicable after the close of the poll each Assistant Returning Officer shall —
+(1) As soon as practicable after the close of the poll each assistant returning officer shall —

 (a) open all ballot boxes received at his counting place, reject all informal ballot papers, and count the number of first preference votes given for each candidate;